rooklift/nibbler/README.md

 # Using an lc0.config file

 Some people configure Leela with an `lc0.config` file in their Lc0 directory.
 If you do this, you should probably delete the entire `options` object from your Nibbler config file.

+# About other engines

+Various people have inquired about the possiblity of using a conventional engine with Nibbler.
+While such an engine will at least run, there are various problems.
+Firstly, we rely on custom output which only Lc0 gives.
+Secondly, it's in the nature of conventional engines that they usually *cannot* give an accurate value for anything except their main line, due to alpha-beta pruning.

+One can effectively disable alpha-beta pruning by sending `MultiPV 500` (which we do) but this drastically weakens conventional engines.

 # Thanks